 What will happen if I do nothing?

-If a Creditor has grown tired of trying to recover a debt amicably and is threatening to apply for a Winding up Petition but has not yet done so, then failure to take action will most likely result in them applying to the Courts for a Winding up Order.
+If a Creditor has grown tired of trying to recover a debt amicably and is threatening to apply for a winding-up petition but has not yet done so, the failure to take action will most likely result in them applying to the courts for a winding-up order.
 Once they have done this, the Courts will set a time and date for a hearing of the petition and your Creditor will serve the petition upon you, at least 14 days’ before the hearing.
 Your Creditor will then advertise the petition in the London Gazette, which may encourage more of your Creditors to endorse the petition, and will prompt your bank to freeze your company account even if it’s in credit.

 Compulsory Liquidation is often regarded as the least favourable insolvency process, as there are potentially higher fees, lower returns and the removal of the opportunity for an orderly cessation of trade and a possible restart.

 Click Here for more information on Compulsory Liquidation

 My company has been issued a winding-up petition, what can I do?